persiogv/CoreNetworking/README.md

 A very simple **Swift Package** to help networking tasks in Swift.

+## Advice

+This is a work in progress project.
+New features are being added.
+Contributions are welcome!

 ## Getting started

 1. Add package to your project (Xcode > File > Swift Packages > Add Package Dependency...).
 Point to branch `master`.